-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Partial Hospitalization Services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$55 copayment each day for Medicare- covered benefits.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network You pay these amounts until you reach the out- of-pocket maximum.
+Your provider may need to obtain prior authorization You pay these amounts until you reach the out- of-pocket maximum.
+Partial Hospitalization Services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$55 copayment each day for Medicare- covered benefits.
 You pay these amounts until you reach the out- of-pocket maximum.
 Your provider may need to obtain prior authorization \$55 copayment each day for Medicare- covered benefits.
 You pay these amounts until you reach the out- of-pocket maximum.
-Physician/Practitioner Services, Including Doctor's Office Visits Covered services include: Medically-necessary medical or surgical services furnished in a physician's office \$5 copayment for services obtained from a primary care provider or under certain circumstances, treatment by a nurse practitioner or physician's assistant or other non-physician health care professionals in a primary care provider's office (as permitted under Medicare rules).
-You pay these amounts until you reach the out- \$5 copayment for services obtained from a primary care provider or under certain circumstances, treatment by a nurse practitioner or physician's assistant or other non-physician health care professionals in a primary care provider's office (as permitted under Medicare rules).
-You pay these amounts until you reach the out-
+Physician/Practitioner Services, Including Doctor's Office Visits Covered services include: Medically-necessary medical or surgical services furnished in a physician's office. \$5 copayment for services obtained from a primary care provider or under certain circumstances, treatment by a nurse practitioner or physician's assistant or other non-physician health care professionals \$5 copayment for services obtained from a primary care provider or under certain circumstances, treatment by a nurse practitioner or physician's assistant or other non-physician health care professionals